-A memorable radio personality breaks through the clutter of the airwaves to become an icon on air and off.
+A memorable radio personality breaks through the clutter of the airwaves to become an icon on-air and off.
 Focus your efforts beyond the microphone to stand out in a competitive industry.

 Become a Recognizable "Face"

-Develop a Partnership with a TV Station
+Partner with a TV Station

 A TV station can give you the visual outlet you need to be seen and not just heard.
 If your radio station already works with a TV station, half your work is already done.
 If not, get to know the reporters and anchors at one of the top news stations.

 Cross-promotional efforts can help collaborating TV and radio stations expand their audiences.
 For example, you might do a regular segment on a local TV station's evening news broadcast while one of the stations reporters does a regular segment on your radio show.